kevinvanhove/angular-structure-styleguide/README.md

 ```

 ## Structure of a component
 Readability and maintainability of a component are 2 of the drivers that lead to the propositions in this section.
-Closely following John Papa's excellent [angular style guide](https://github.com/johnpapa/angular-styleguide) we now dive deeper and look at how we can structure the different code layers that make up component.
+Closely following John Papa's excellent [angular style guide](https://github.com/johnpapa/angular-styleguide) we now dive deeper and look at how we can structure the different code layers that make up a component.

-### overview
+### Overview
 ![Overview](https://raw.githubusercontent.com/kevinvanhove/angular-structure-styleguide/master/documentation/angular-component-structure.jpg)

+A component consists of these main parts
+* Documentation
+* Implementation
+** Initialization
+**